robseb/Django2FPGAdemo/README.md

 # Creating a new Django Project

-* Use in  *Visual Studio Code Insider*  integrated Linux Terminal to create with the following command a new Django project with the name "DjangoFPGA":
+* Use the Linux Terminal, which is reachable inside *Visual Studio Code Insider* to create a new Django project with the name "DjangoFPGA" by executing the following command:
   ````bash
   django-admin startproject DjangoFPGA
   ````
   ![Alt text](pic/pic01.jpg?raw=true "Django Development with Visual Studio Code")

  * **Note:** Use in the drop-down menu (blue arrow) the point "*sh*" to access the Linux Terminal.
-In case the point is not there press the “**+**”-icon to add it.
+In case the point is not there, press the “**+**”-icon to add it.
  * Navigate with the Linux Terminal inside Visual Studio code to this project
   ````bash
   cd DjangoFPGA